Decentralized · Encrypted · Delay-Tolerant

 Protocol

 If current infrastructure fails — or is unavailable, degraded, surveilled, or untrusted — people can still communicate by carrying USB drives between locations.
 Runners carry drives in any direction.
 The state just keeps converging naturally.
+Not bound to any application, not bound to any medium — encrypted by default.

 Scroll